renataberoli/renataberoli.github.io/renataberoli/docs/projects/reports.md

 ## Conclusion

 The first version of the report was just a massive amount of text, proving difficult for doctors and patients to assimilate.
-During the course of the project, we manage to translate the textual biological data into visual components, with made things easier to grasp.
+During the course of the project, we managed to translate the textual biological data into visual components, with made the data easier to understand.